 The more horses and combinations used in placing an exotic bet the greater the cost of the wager.
 Payouts at the Breeders’ Cup are determined by the pari-mutuel system at the track.
 The amount a person wins depends on how much money is in the pool overall divided by how many bets are placed.
 The odds on the horses change as the money is bet right up to post time.

 Beyond the win, place, show bets and popular exacta, trifecta and superfecta wagers, there is also Pick 3, Pick 4, Pick 5 and Pick 6 pools.
 These can be life changing scores, as the Pick 6 has had a single ticket winner at the Breeders’ Cup three times since 2000 with each more than $1.4 million.
 There have been at least five times when nobody hit the Pick 6 since 2000, and each of the consolation prizes (5-of-6) paid between $43,000 to $114,000.

-Saturday’s Pick 6, late Pick 5 and Jackpot Super High-5 had a mandatory payout in the Breeders’ Cup Classic on Saturday.
+- Saturday’s Ultra Pick 6, late Pick 5 and Super High 5 are mandatory payouts.

 - $10 Head2Head

 - $1 Exacta and SPDD